Small Coffee Percolator For Camping Caffeine Kicks!

 A stovetop espresso maker, also known as a moka pot, works in a slightly different way.

-With a moka pot, which is a small coffee percolator, it does not percolate coffee in a open loop continuous cycle way.
+With a moka pot, which is a small coffee percolator, it does not percolate coffee in aan open loop continuous cycle way.
 The water is heated in the lower chamber which rises under steam pressure of 1.5 bar and passes through the bed of very finely ground coffee and into the upper coffee chamber.

 Small Coffee Percolator Camping Options

-There are a few options available for you if you want to enjoy percolated coffee on a weekend or week long camping trip.
+There are a few options available for you if you want to enjoy percolated coffee on a weekend or week-long camping trip.

 Which one best suits your needs will depend entirely on your coffee needs, your own personal likes and how many cups of coffee you will need to make.

-#1 Bialetti Musa Moka Pot Best Small Coffee Percolator For Making Espresso
+#1Bialetti Musa Moka Pot Best Small Coffee Percolator For Making Espresso

-If you really need an espresso, or to be more accurate, espresso like coffee while enjoying the great outdoors a moka pot is a great option.
+If you really need an espresso, or to be more accurate, espresso like coffee while enjoying the great outdoors, a moka pot is a great option.

-The coffee made is espresso like, a very close option without using an espresso machine.
+The coffee made is espresso-like, a very close option without using an espresso machine.
 It lacks the thick rich crema on top to be a true espresso.
 You will still get a rather delicious coffee and the ability to make all your favorite milk based espresso drinks like a latte, cortado, mocha, flat white, macchiato and more.

 As mentioned, at 4 cup size it is small and easily portable and doesn’t take up too much space while the 10 cup version is large enough to make coffee for a group.